Monitor performance

 You can also reduce the output of most reports returned with Reporting v1 API using filters and metrics.
 Filters allow you to reduce the data by various conditions, such as IP version or response code.
 Metrics reduce the result to the metric(s) returned, such as allEdgeHitsPerSecondMax.
 You can see the filters and metrics in the response for a given report type.
 For example:

-# Using filters
+# Request: Using filters

 $Report = Get-LegacyReportType -Name urlhits-by-time -Version 1